jonathangn/jonathangn/readme.md

 <img src="https://github.com/jonathangn/jonathangn/blob/main/img/header.png"/>

 I'm passionate developer and designer from Colombia, qualified and acquainted with Ionic, Angular, Next, React, MySQL, Mongo, Node and Java.
 I'm solving problems oriented, logical and creative.
-Building better and better trusted, robust and efficient components is my goal, as IT learner 🙂.
+Building better and better trusted, robust and efficient components is my goal 🙂.

 I have experience in front-end and back-end projects for web and mobile apps.
 I've worked with agile frameworks and really enjoy investing time updating knowledge and improving my skills.